see it in action

 Stable: MIDI and HID input backends, async dispatch, InputNode infrastructure.

-Stable: Lila, LLVM ORC JIT for live C++20 evaluation at sub-buffer latency.
+Stable: Lila, LLVM ORC JIT for live C++23 evaluation at sub-buffer latency.

-Planned (0.4): Kinesis as first-class analysis namespace: Eigen-level linear algebra, FluCoMa-level audio analysis primitives.
+Next (0.4): Nexus and agent build-out.
+Kinesis as first-class analysis namespace: Eigen-level linear algebra, FluCoMa-level audio analysis primitives.

 Planned (0.5): Native UI framework, building on existing Region and WindowContainer infrastructure.